Follow these steps to change the Glow Color:

 Figure 2: More Glow Colors option within Glow gallery

-Standard Colors: You can choose any of the ten standard colors available -- these ten standard colors are just choices of colors that PowerPoint believes to be widely used.
-You don't have to limit yourself to either the Theme colors or Standard colors, as we'll show you in the next options, although it's a good design idea to use Theme colors as far as possible.
+- You can choose any of the ten standard colors available.
+These ten standard colors are just choices of colors that PowerPoint believes to be widely used.
+You don't have to limit yourself to either the Theme colors or Standard colors, as we'll show you in the next options.
+It's a good design idea to use Theme colors as far as possible.

-Recent Colors: Here you can find the colors most recently used.
-If you have just launched PowerPoint and created a new presentation, the Recent Colors option may be entirely absent since you haven't selected any color recently!
+- Here you can find the colors most recently used.
+If you have just launched PowerPoint and created a new presentation, then the Recent Colors option may be entirely absent if you haven't selected any color recently!

-More Colors: Provides more color choices -- selecting this option summons the Colors dialog box with two tabs: Standard and Custom.
-First select the Standard tab (see Figure 3).
+- Provides more color choices.
+Selecting this option summons the Colors dialog box with two tabs: Standard and Custom.
+First, select the Standard tab (see Figure 3).

 Figure 3: Standard tab of the Colors dialog box

-This tab offers 127 colors in a honeycomb style palette, 14 gray shades, black and white.
-You can even change the transparency value of the selected shadow color in the Transparency slider below -- anything from 0% transparent (opaque) to 100% transparent.
+- This tab offers 127 colors in a honeycomb style palette, in addition to 14 gray shades, black and white.
+You can even change the transparency value of the selected shadow color in the Transparency slider below, anything from 0% transparent (opaque) to 100% transparent.

 Figure 4: Custom tab of the Colors dialog box

-In this tab, you can chose any color from the spectrum and later adjust the selected color's luminosity with the slider on the right.
-You can even enter specific values of RGB and HSL to create a specific color -- all these combinations provide 16 million color choices!
-Again, you can even change the transparency value of the selected color in the Transparency slider below.
+- In this tab, you can choose any color from the spectrum and later adjust the selected color's luminosity with the slider on the right.
+You can even enter specific values of RGB and HSL to create a specific color.
+All these combinations provide 16 million color choices!
+Also, you can change the transparency value of the selected color in the Transparency slider below.